PriyankaAnantha/caasassist-platform/unsloth_api_colab/README.md

 ### Step 3: Run the Interactive Client

 1. Open a terminal on your local computer
-2. Navigate to the project directory
+2. Navigate to the project directory and cd to the `unsloth_api_colab` folder
 3. Run the interactive client:
    ```bash
    python test_client_interactive.py